Willie-Conway/DataVista-Comand-Line-Application/docs/User_Guide.md

 ## Introduction

-"DataVista" is a command-line application designed to simplify data analysis for data scientists and analysts.
+**DataVista** is a command-line application designed to simplify data analysis for data scientists and analysts.
 This guide provides detailed instructions on how to install, use, and navigate the app.

 ## Table of Contents